Darweenist/BasicCompiler/README.md

 You can edit these file names as you like.

 After running the main function in ```Parser.java```, the output file can then be run in MARS or QTSPIM to test the validity of the compiler.

+This project was created by Dawson Chen, for a Compilers and Interpreters class.